 | Chargeback risk | High (5-7x in adult industry) | Zero — Lightning is final |

-| Government data request | Must comply | Nothing to hand over |
+| Government data request | Must comply — all records accessible | Can comply — but no buyer identity or cleartext content to produce |

-Zero-knowledge content delivery wasn't possible five years ago — not practically.
+Server-blind content delivery wasn't possible five years ago — not practically.
 Three things had to mature simultaneously: